Fill your cookie jar with a batch of these Reese’s Peanut Butter Pudding Cookies today! Soft and chewy pudding mix cookies are always a good idea.

 There was an extra bag of peanut butter cups in our pantry this week, so I decided to add them to these Peanut Butter Pudding Cookies.
-It is such an easy cookie to change up based on what candy you have on hand.
+This recipe for pudding cookies is so easy to change up based on what candy you have on hand.

-On a very rare occasion there have been one or two cookies left in the jar a week later, and they are still soft and chewy.
+On a very rare occasion there have been one or two peanut butter pudding cookies left in the jar a week later, and they were still soft and chewy.

 I admit every once in a while, I don’t mind a crispy cookie.
 As long as I have milk to dunk these Caramel Coconut Cookies in, I’m all good.

 See what I did there?
 Took a crispy cookie and still made it soft.
 I can’t help it, I like soft cookies better.